wanghaisheng/responsive-landing-page-starter/content/blog/en/create-a-multiparty-video-app-with-the-new-video-express.md

 * **Network optimization**: Automatically remove video or audio for participants who are non-visible or non-speaking, optimizing bandwidth resources.
 * **Ease of use**: It provides a more natural interaction by replacing publishing, subscribing, and streams with Room and Participants.

+> Want to skip to the end?
+You can find all the source code for this tutorial on [GitHub](https://github.com/nexmo-se/video-express-react-app).

 ## App Architecture

 The app is divided into two main sections, server and client-side: